Rockz-one/fwd-docs/README.md

 ## How to use it
 - The docs content are in [docs](docs) written in upgraded markdown, [sidebar.js](sidebar.js) must have the same id's
-- The main page is in a psudo-react [docusaurus.config.js](docusaurus.config.js)
+- The main page is in a psudo-react [docusaurus.config.js](docusaurus.config.js), fine tune css in [src]

 ## build & deploy process
 ```bash